You only need to look at the provençal landscape to understand at once why its cheese is so special.

 The real thing is served in Marseille's high-end restaurants: Le petit Nice, Une Table, au Sud, Les Trois Forts and L'Epuisette.

-If you can't afford the hefty bill at any of those, you can buy brousse for a couple of €uros at two cheese shops in Marseille, Fromagerie Marrou and Fromagerie Bataille.
+If you can't afford the hefty bill at any of those, you can buy brousse for a couple of €uros at high-class cheese shops in Marseille such as Fromagerie Marrou and Fromagerie Bataille.

 Gouiran sells it from his own home in Le Rove and you can sometimes find it at the grocery in the nearby village of Niolon.

-Other local cheese-makers can also often be found at the street markets in Aix en Provence, Saint Rémy de Provence or Martigues though Gouiran says he doesn't do the market rounds himself.
+Other local cheese-makers can also often be found at the street markets in Aix en Provence, Saint Rémy de Provence or Martigues (pictured: a stall selling brousse in Aix) though Gouiran says he doesn't do the market rounds himself.

 Where to find brousse du Rove: André Gouiran, 17 rue Adrien Isnardon, 13740 Le Rove.
 Tel: (+33) 4 91 09 92 33.